Vorticode/solarite/docs/index.md

 document.body.append(myTasks);
 ```

-When `render()` is called:

-1. Solarite's `h()` function gets the array of raw strings created by `tasks.map()` using a template literal function.
+When you call `render()`, Solarite performs these steps:

+1. **Template Parsing**: The `h()` function processes the template literal, separating static HTML from dynamic expressions.

-2. It then creates a hash of the value of every `${...}` expression given to the `h()` function.
+2. **Expression Hashing**: Solarite creates a hash of every `${...}` expression's value.
+This allows it to quickly identify which expressions have changed since the last render.

-3. Then it compares those hashes with the hashes from the last time rendering happened, and only update elements and attributes given values that have changed.
+3. **Differential Rendering**: By comparing the current hashes with those from the previous render, Solarite determines exactly which DOM elements and attributes need to be updated.

-Solarite uses [WebReflection/udomdiff](https://github.com/WebReflection/udomdiff) to compare DOM nodes to update.
+4. **Minimal DOM Updates**: Only the elements and attributes with changed values are modified in the DOM, leaving everything else untouched.

+### DOM Diffing

+For efficient list updates, Solarite uses [WebReflection/udomdiff](https://github.com/WebReflection/udomdiff), a lightweight and fast algorithm for comparing and updating DOM nodes.
+This ensures that list operations (adding, removing, or reordering items) are performed with minimal DOM manipulations.

 ## Examples